ImagingDataCommons/idc-wsi-conversion/README.md

 The ["cmbtodcm.sh"](http://github.com/ImagingDataCommons/idc-wsi-conversion/blob/main/cmbtodcm.sh) script performs the conversion.

 The identifier of the slide was obtained from the supplied file name.
 The specific collection, patient identification, gender, race, organ, diagnosis, tissue type (adjacent non-tumor, primary or metastatic), fixative, embedding medium, stain and collection event (used as timepoint) were extracted from the metadata and incorporated in the DICOM attributes.
+Diagnosis is encoded in AdmittingDiagnosesCodeSequence.

 Offset tables are included for this collection.